 SOCIAL SERVICES TRAINEE

-ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)
+ALLOCATING FACTORS: (The following conditions must be met for a position to be approved for this class.)

-- Positions in this class are available only to employees who have successfully completed a comprehensive internship program with the Department of Human Services as part of a federal and state sponsored program.
+· Positions in this class are available only to employees who have successfully completed a comprehensive internship program with the Department of Human Services as part of a federal and state sponsored program.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-- Receives on-the-job training on the accepted social work methods and techniques for performing a variety of counseling, referral, placement and/or adoptive functions; consults with immediate supervisor on departmental policies, programs, and procedures; observes higher level employees in performing various phases of case work within respective service areas; receives orientation on the respective programs within assigned functional area; receives instruction and performs a variety of field and office activities in the assigned phases of activity to enable an employee to learn to perform the work.
+Receives on-the-job training on the accepted social services work methods and techniques for performing a variety of counseling, referral, placement and/or adoptive functions; consults with immediate supervisor on departmental policies, programs, and procedures; observes higher level employees in performing various phases of social services work within respective service areas; receives orientation on the respective programs within assigned functional area; receives instruction and performs a variety of field and office activities in the assigned phases of activity to enable an employee to learn to perform the work.

-- Interviews defined client and/or family members to elicit socio-economic, family, medical, employment and educational, and criminal justice background and history; reviews case record to identify special needs and/or problems; observes behavior of appropriate case members; discusses case with concerned members of professional and community groups; defines and identifies individuals and family members needs and problems.
+Interviews defined client and/or family members to elicit socio-economic, family, medical, employment and educational, and criminal justice background and history; reviews case record to identify special needs and/or problems; observes behavior of appropriate case members; discusses case with concerned members of professional and community groups; defines and identifies individuals and family members needs and problems.

-- Performs related work as required.
+Performs related work a required.